chobdayIbm/react-with-odo/README.md

 ## Further Work
-* Serving a production deployment
 * Connecting to backend services
 * Hot debugging
+* CORS only for server

 Comments are welcome!